kivanctezoren/ceng350-notes/350notes.md

 * Many different ones but alll involve: Specification, design & implementation, validation, evolution

+* Approaches:
     * "Plan driven process": all activities planned in advance, progress is measured against the plan

-"Agile process": Incremental planning, easier to change provess to changing requirements
+    * "Agile process": Incremental planning, easier to change process to changing requirements

-Often, elements from both approaches are used.
+    * Often, elements from both approaches are used.

 ## Software Process Models